MAJigsaw77/extension-androidtools/README.md

 // to get a file url use this, path is the file AndroidTools.getFileUrl(path);

-// to play a video use this, path is the video AndroidTools.getFileUrl(path);
+// to play a video use this, path is the video(the video needs to be mp4) AndroidTools.getFileUrl(path);

 ```